New exactly solvable relativistic models with anomalous interaction: Introduction

 \section{Introduction}

 Exact solutions of relativistic wave equations are both very rare and important.
-Firstly they provide explicit solutions to concrete physical problems free of inaccuracies and inconveniences of the perturbation theory.
+First they provide explicit solutions to concrete physical problems free of inaccuracies and inconveniences of approximate methods.
 Secondly, such exact solutions can serve as convenient basis sets for expanding the solutions of other physical problems which are not necessarily exactly solvable.

 A good survey of exact solutions of relativistic wave equations can be found in \cite{bagrov}.
 Notwithstanding this book has been published as long ago as in 1990, it continues to be a good information resource on exactly solvable relativistic systems for particles with spins 0 and 1/2.
 Surely this collection is not exhausting: many new results have been obtained during two latest decades, including the problems for the Dirac equation in lower dimension space and the problems for neutral Dirac particles.